 Jackson Ball reviews the second episode of House of Cards season 2…

-first episode, it’s back to business as usual for House of Cards as the slow-burning plot complexities return.
+After the shell-shock of the first episode, it’s back to business as usual for House of Cards as the slow-burning plot complexities return.

 Spoilers Ahead – You’ve Been Warned!